isika24/project.me/README.md

 # project.me
-this a project for ordering foog
+this a project for ordering electronics